no. 001 · spring mmxxvi

 seen uses your birth chart as a mirror. it does not predict your future. it shows you what you carry. where it came from. what was never yours to carry in the first place.

-your chart is read by a person, slowly. your wounds are revealed one at a time. nothing is rushed. nothing is measured.
+your chart is read with care. your wounds are revealed one at a time. nothing is rushed. nothing is measured.

-seen is not therapy. it is the space between sessions, or before them. it is not an astrology app. the chart is a doorway, not the room. it is not a wellness program. no streaks. no badges. no reminders. you may rest for a week and the door will still be open.
+seen is not therapy. it is the space between sessions, or before them. it is not an astrology app. the chart is a doorway. the room is yours. it is not a wellness program. no streaks. no badges. no reminders. you may rest for a week and the door will still be open.

 the witness